CodeCricut/CleanEntityArchitecture/README.md

 `IAuthenticateUserController<TGetUserModel, TLoginModel>` provides actions for logging in and getting the current user.

+`IJwtController` provides an action for generating a JWT token based on a login model.
+This token can then be sent in the authorization header in further requests.

 Controllers can be registered with `services.AddControllers()` and `app.UseEndpoints(endpoints => endpoints.MapControllers())`.